 How To Grow Lemon Balm

 When growing lemonbalm it grows in clumps and spreads by seed as well as vegetatively.
 It can grow well in containers, outdoors and hydroponics.
 The herb should be planted 12-15 inches apart and will grow in a relatively wide pH range from 5.6 (acidic) and 9.0 (strongly alkaline) but the preferred range is 6.0 to 7.5.

-While planting outdoors, plant in a full sun location.
+While planting lemon balm outdoors, plant in a full sun location.
 In a dry climate, it grows best in partial shade.
-When growing it indoors, it grows satisfactorily under a high-intensity fluorescent sun lamp.
+When growing lemon balm indoors, it grows satisfactorily under a high-intensity fluorescent sun lamp.
 The plant will remain green during winter.
 The seeds germinate between 12 to 21 days.

 When planting the herb indoors from seeds, plant the seeds for at least 8 weeks before the last date of spring frost.
 When planting the seeds outdoors, plant in late fall in full sun.